 The Project has developed a WBS structure with clear delineation of technical, procedural, reporting and accounting competencies.
-The cost estimate is documented in Basis of Estimate (BOE) documents.
-These are documents, in general at level 3 of the WBS, that contain details of the tasks within that element down to the activity level of each area.
-These tasks were then entered in the master schedule, i.e., there is a one-to-one correspondence between the schedule tasks and budget entries in the Basis of Estimate documents.
+The cost estimate is documented in Basis of Estimate (BOE) part of the Cost Model Workbooks.
+These are Excel workbooks, one for each of the Level 4 WBS elements, that contain details of the tasks within that L4 element down to a level 5 or deeper, as necessary, in a time-phased manner.
+These tasks were then entered in the master schedule, i.e., there is a one-to-one correspondence between the schedule tasks and budget entries in the workbooks.

-The Basis of Estimate templates allowed managers to plan labor, materials, capital equipment, travel, and subcontracts for each individual task at the lowest level planned in each element.
-These estimates were then used to form the overall project budget cost book.
-Labor, materials, equipment, and travel estimates were made based on the tasks in the schedule provided by L2 and L3 WBS managers and updated in a detailed rebaseline planning exercise that took place starting in January 2022 and culminating in a completed rebaseline plan that covers FY23-FY26 (which is the time span of the rebaseline project).
-In general actual names of personnel were included.
-Current labor, fringe, and indirect rates were collected in March, 2022.
-These rates will be updated yearly by all institutions and incorporated into the costing data.
+The Cost Model Workbook templates allowed managers to plan labor, materials, capital equipment, travel, and subcontracts for each individual task at the lowest level planned under the L4 element.
+The cost model workbooks were then used to form the overall project budget cost book.
+Labor, materials, equipment, and travel estimates were made based on the tasks in the schedule provided by L2 and L3 WBS managers and updated in a detailed PY2 project re-plan exercise that took place during August and September 2019.
+When possible, actual names of lead personnel were included.